Employment Law

 • you were fired after you made a complaint, or enquired about your employment entitlements (ie. taking annual leave, your rate of pay, whether you were covered by an Award)

-Every employee who is paid for their services has a contract of employment.
-If you do not have a written contract, you likely have an oral contract.
-Employment contracts bind you and your employer, and usually set out your rate of pay, hours of work, and other matters relating to your work.
+If you do not have a contract in writing, you likely have an oral contract with your employer.
+Employment contracts bind employees and employers, and usually set out the relevant rate of pay, hours of work, and other matters relating to the specific job.

-If you are concerned about your contract, or have questions about your workplace entitlements, please contact our office.
+If you have questions about your employment contract, please do not hesitate to contact our office

 • Award or Enterprise Agreement entitlements